Skip to content

 Key Features

 1. Directed and Undirected Graphs: GraphViz supports both graph types using intuitive syntax (digraph for directed graphs and graph for undirected graphs).
+SocNetV determines the graph type directly from this declaration.

-2. Attribute Definitions: Customize nodes and edges with attributes like colors, shapes, and weights to enrich graph visualizations.
+2. Attribute Definitions: Customize nodes and edges with attributes like colors, shapes, labels, and weights to enrich graph visualizations.

 Examples